rust-lang/rust-wiki-backup/Meeting-weekly-2013-09-17.md

 ## Points of order
 - brson: this meeting is optional for Servo folks. you're welcome to skip if you like.
 - jack: we'll send one delegate for a while
-- brson: etherpad is a new location. this is what servo does becausey ou don't have to figure out the date every week.
+- brson: etherpad is a new location. this is what servo does because you don't have to figure out the date every week.
 - brson: corey asked to be able to dial in to this conference. i gave him the number and we'll see how it goes.

 ## cached source code